 The Bayswater Business Precinct spans across three local governments (Yarra Ranges Council, Knox City Council and Maroondah City Council), represents a $16 billion-dollar local economy and is the second largest manufacturing zoned area in Victoria.
 A survey conducted by the BBP team in 2020 pre-COVID found the number one issue within was the lack of public transport and the second largest issue for business owners with the lack of high-speed digital communication.
 However, post lockdown, the urgency of a better high-speed, cost-effective digital communication has forced digital communications to become the priority due to the drastic shift to online communication created by the COVID-19 pandemic.

 As such, it is now even more important to ensure that fast and cost-effective digital communication is provided to local businesses to help them thrive in a digital world.
-To this end, Micron21 a local telecommunication company based in Kilsyth, is working with the Bayswater Business Precinct, local councils and the state government to build a dedicated communication network for the region.
+To this end, Micron21 a local telecommunication company based in Kilsyth, is working with the Bayswater Business Precinct and local councils to build a dedicated communication network for the region.
 The aim is to provide the latest telecommunication platform to accelerate business into the future and create the most highly connected business precinct in Australia.
 This investment is critical to the success and growth of local business.
 The proposed network will connect each and every business that adopts the platform with speeds 1000 times faster than the current technology available within our local area.

 Over the past few months, Micron21 has conducted a detailed feasibility study of the local area.
 With the financial support of three local anchor businesses, along with investments by Micron21 to deliver stage one of the project, it is planned that construction will start from the 24th of May and conclude by the end of July 2021.